Inveniam viam aut faciam

-Grid storage can smooth out these peaks and valleys.
-This has created a $21 billion and growing market for grid storage of surplus energy, which will make installing and using more renewable energy generators far, far cheaper for industry – which means cheaper for consumers.
+Taking this surplus energy from the grid and storing it can smooth out these peaks and valleys.
+This has created a $21 billion and growing market for grid storage, which will make installing and using more renewable energy generators far, far cheaper for industry – which means cheaper for consumers.

 DONALD SADOWAY